markNZed/ai-draft-guru/API.md

 **Path Parameters**

-- `projectId`: UUID of the project.
+- `projectName`: UUID of the project.
-- `fileId`: UUID of the file to be deleted.
+- `fileName`: UUID of the file to be deleted.

 **Response**